kyma-project/kyma-companion/README.md

 ## Development

-### Redis Server <!--if the instructions on creating it are in the internal docu, should this section be here?
-Is there an alternative source?-->
+### Redis Server

 Before running the application, the Redis server must be provided.
 It is used to store the conversation with a large language model (LLM).
 Therefore, **REDIS_URL** must be provided as an environment variable.

-Here is the [documentation](https://github.tools.sap/kyma/ai-force/blob/main/docs/infrastructure/setup.md#15-redis) on how to create a Redis server.
+Here is the [documentation](https://github.tools.sap/kyma/ai-force/blob/main/docs/infrastructure/setup.md#15-redis) <!--the link must be replaced when the OS documentation is available --> on how to create a Redis server.
 For example, `REDIS_URL="redis://{host or ip}:6379"`

 ### Running Kyma Companion Locally